zackw/readings.owlfolio.org/content/2015/04-01-ipv4-security-flag.md

 when those people are murderers, so he only listens in when he's sure he will hear something that will help one of his cases.

-The F.B.I. also employs [Special Agent Sullivan][].
-Sullivan does not track down murderers, he monitors "extremist political groups."
-The Bureau uses a broad definition of extremism: if someone is even slightly famous and has said something negative about the government in the last 20 years, Sullivan has a file on them, and all their friends too.
-Sullivan's job is also made considerably easier if he can listen in on these people's telephone conversations.
-Unlike Reyes, Sullivan records *all* their telephone conversations, all the time, because Sullivan is looking for dirt.
-Sullivan wants to be able to publicly humiliate each and every one of those people, at a moment's notice, should it become necessary.
+The F.B.I. also employs Special Agent [Spender][].
+Spender does not track down murderers, he monitors
+"[extremist political groups][COINTELPRO]."
+He uses a broad definition of extremism: if someone is even slightly famous and has said something negative about the government in the last 20 years, Spender has a file on them, and all their friends too.
+Spender's job is also made considerably easier if he can listen in on these people's telephone conversations.
+Unlike Reyes, Spender records *all* their telephone conversations, all the time, because Spender is looking for dirt.
+Spender wants to be able to publicly humiliate each and every one of those people, at a moment's notice, should it become necessary.
 Who decides if it's necessary?
-Sullivan.
+Spender.

-The difference between Reyes and Sullivan is the evil bit.
+The difference between Reyes and Spender is the evil bit.

 [RFC 3514]: https://tools.ietf.org/html/rfc3514
 [MUST]: https://tools.ietf.org/html/rfc2119